Patagonia R1 TechFace Hoody

 Patagonia’s R1 TechFace Hoody straddles the fleece jacket and softshell categories, with good all-around warmth and enough weather resistance and durability to wear as an outer layer in mild conditions.
 For a step up in warmth, Patagonia also makes a TechFace version of their R2 fleece.
 We consider the R2 TechFace Hoody a nice cold-weather alternative to the model tested here: Like the R1, the R2 is durable, water- and wind-resistant, and breathable for active pursuits.
 However, the R2 is heavier at 1 pound 2.3 ounces, uses a bit more polyester and less spandex in the build (read: slightly less mobility), and boasts more storage with six total pockets, including two chest, two hand, and two internal drop-in pockets.
 The R2 is also noticeably softer against the skin with a higher-loft fleece interior, although the added warmth limits the jacket’s appeal to truly cold days.
 For milder temperatures, shoulder-season outings, or high-output pursuits, we prefer the thinner and more breathable R1.

-Patagonia R1 TechFace Hoody (side view)
+Patagonia R1 TechFace Hoody (in snowy backcountry)

 We love the R1 TechFace's ability to pull double duty as both a baselayer and light shell | Credit: Brian McCurdy

-Black Diamond recently released an intriguing competitor to the R1 TechFace in their Coefficient Storm Hoody.
+Black Diamond offers an intriguing competitor to the R1 TechFace in their Coefficient Storm Hoody.
 For around $40 less than the Patagonia, the Coefficient boasts a similar overall construction including a gridded back for warmth and breathability with a weather- and abrasion-resistant exterior.
 You also get an identical pocket layout, although the hood design is more basic—it's not alpine helmet-compatible or adjustable—and the hem omits a drawcord for dialing in fit and sealing out drafts at the waist.
 We do appreciate that the Coefficient packs down into a hand pocket, which the R1 TechFace does not, and weight is a bit more competitive at 12.7 ounces.
 We have yet to try the Coefficient Storm for ourselves, but all signs are positive that it's a well-built—albeit slightly less feature-rich—R1 TechFace alternative.

-Patagonia R1 TechFace Hoody (cresting ridge)
+Patagonia R1 TechFace Hoody (closeup in river)

-The R1 TechFace has become a staple among climbers, which is indicative of its top-notch performance | Credit: Brian McCurdy
+The R1 TechFace has become a staple in my closet for exerting in cool weather | Credit: Brian McCurdy

 A final competitor to consider is a true softshell: Arc’teryx's Gamma Lightweight Hoody.
 Like the R1 TechFace, the Gamma has a durable outer fabric, breathes reasonably well (although not as well as the R1), and has a roomy cut that allows for layering underneath but doesn’t sacrifice range of motion.
 You also get technical features like a helmet-compatible hood with a laminated brim, articulated patterning for excellent mobility, and a tall collar to help seal out the elements.
-The Gamma is pricey at $260, but it's impressively lightweight (11.5 oz.), and we consider it the better outer layer and a superior protector against wind and rain.
+The Gamma is pricey at $260, but it's impressively lightweight (12.7 oz.), and we consider it the better outer layer and a superior protector against wind and rain.
 For use as both a baselayer and light shell, however, the R1 is the more versatile piece.

 Powered by Drupal

-Best Softshell Jackets of 2024
+Best Softshell Jackets of 2025

 For high-output activities, it’s hard to beat a softshell jacket.
 Their breathable and stretchy fabrics offer fantastic performance and a really comfortable fit that moves with you.
 As long as you don’t take them out in a rain storm, their durable...

-Best Fleece Jackets of 2024
+Best Fleece Jackets of 2025

 With a wide variety of insulated jackets on the market, the classic fleece is still the most comfortable and affordable.
 These polyester jackets have been providing cozy warmth for years, from campsites and ski resorts to the streets and restaurants of...